Sara Roy: Career

 Roy spent time doing dissertation fieldwork in Israel and in the Gaza Strip as a research assistant to the third West Bank Data Base Project.
 She was part of a non-official survey led by Meron Benvenisti, whose goal was to examine the impact of Israel's national unity coalition government on the West Bank and to a lesser extent the Gaza Strip.
 Roy prepared a background paper about the Gaza Strip for the Project in 1986, before submitting, in 1988, her doctoral thesis entitled Development under occupation: a study of United States government economic development assistance to the Palestinian people in the West Bank and Gaza Strip, 1975-1985.

 Roy is also the author of The Gaza Strip Survey (1986) and The Gaza Strip: The Political Economy of De‐development (1995, 2001, 2016).
 She is the editor of The Economics of Middle East Peace: A Reassessment (1999).
 Her 2011 study of Hamas, political Islam and the Islamic social sector in Gaza won a 2012 British-Kuwait Friendship Society Prize in Middle Eastern Studies.

 Roy's work has appeared in the Journal of Palestine Studies, Current History, Middle East Journal, Middle East Policy, International Journal of Middle East Studies, American Political Science Review, Critique, Chicago Journal of International Law, Index on Censorship, La Vanguardia, Le Monde Diplomatique, the London Review of Books, and The Lancet.
 In March 2012 she authored "Gaza: Treading on Shards" in The Nation.

 Roy has served on the Advisory Boards of American Near East Refugee Aid and the Center for American and Jewish Studies at Baylor University and on the Board of Directors of the Gaza Community Mental Health Program - U.S. branch.

 In addition to her academic work, Roy has served as a consultant to international organizations, the U.S. government, human rights organizations, private voluntary organizations, and private business groups working in the Middle East.

-Roy features in New Zealand filmmaker Sarah Cordery's 2016 documentary feature film notes to eternity, in which she addresses her Jewish heritage and long-standing work on the Israel-Palestine conflict. notes to eternity screened at the Belfast Film Festival in 2017.
+Roy features in New Zealand filmmaker Sarah Cordery's 2016 documentary feature film Notes to Eternity, in which she addresses her Jewish heritage and long-standing work on the Israel-Palestine conflict.
+Notes to Eternity screened at the Belfast Film Festival in 2017.
+She was elected a 2024–2025 Cullman Center Fellow at the New York Public Library.